toygurkutlu/navigation.view/README.md

 </blockquote>
 </details>

-## Customizing NavigationView
+## Customizing NavigationView Appearance

-NavigationView can be customized using `NavStyleManager` and `NavStyle`.
+* The color preferences of the `NavigationView` can be changed by using themes.
+* You can either use pre-defined system themes or create your own custom themes.
+* `NavStyle` is an object that represents theme attributes.
+* `NavStyleManager` is responsible for creating, storing, and handling `NavigationView` themes.

 <details>
 <summary><b>1.
 Pre-defined system themes</b></summary>